karlbenedict/GEOG485-585/lecture05_Mod03_a_01_a.md

+---
+title: Week 5 -  Module 3 - GIS and Services Oriented Architectures
+...

 <!---------------------------------------------------------------------------->
 <!-- Week 05 ----------------------------------------------------------------->
 <!-- Lecture 03 a 01 a ------------------------------------------------------->
 <!-- GIS and Services Oriented Architectures---------------------------------->
 <!---------------------------------------------------------------------------->
 <!---------------------------------------------------------------------------->

-# Week 5 -  Module 3 - GIS and Services Oriented Architectures# {.module03a01a}

 ### Overview ###  {.module03a01a}